maroontress/StyleChecker/doc/rules/UnusedVariable.md

 ## Code fix

 The code fix is not provided.
+Remove the unused variables or parameters, otherwise add/remove `UnusedAttribute` to/from the paramter.

 ## Example